Mask

 • Students are able to recall and apply the key words, sources and origins, different materials and their working properties from Year 7 and the communication of design ideas, systems and new and emerging technology from Year 8

-• Students to demonstrate a complex range of making and finishing skills to create more complex products
+• Students to demonstrate a complex range of making and finishing skills to create more complex products.

-Examples of Practical Work:
+Examples Of Practical Work:

 • Mechanical Toy